jondwaite/jondwaite.github.io/content/post/2019-01-29-dynamic-persistent-volumes-with-cse-kubernetes-and-ceph.md

 <pre class="EnlighterJSRAW" data-enlighter-language="msdos" data-enlighter-theme="" data-enlighter-highlight="" data-enlighter-linenumbers="" data-enlighter-lineoffset="" data-enlighter-title="" data-enlighter-group="">$ sudo apt update; sudo apt install ceph-common -y</pre>

-**Note:** Installing ceph-common on the storage nodes isn&#8217;t strictly required as the ceph-deploy script can do this during cluster initiation, but pre-installing it in this way pulls in several dependencies (e.g. python v2 and associated modules) which can prevent ceph-deploy from running if not present so it is easier to do this way.
+**Note:** Installing ceph-common on the storage nodes isn't strictly required as the ceph-deploy script can do this during cluster initiation, but pre-installing it in this way pulls in several dependencies (e.g. python v2 and associated modules) which can prevent ceph-deploy from running if not present so it is easier to do this way.

 Next again working on the admin node logged in as cephadmin, make a directory to store the ceph cluster configuration files and change to that directory.
 Note that ceph-deploy will use and write files to the current directory so make sure you are in this folder whenever making changes to the ceph configuration.<figure class="wp-block-image">